Researching Through Gaps: Furniture, Atmosphere and Architectural Weight

 Working With What Exists

-Technical drawings describe how something is made, but not how it behaves in space.
-They flatten labour, weight and material behaviour into information.
-For a project that sits between furniture logic and architectural sensibility, that absence mattered.
+Technical drawings flatten labour and weight into information.
+For a practice positioned between furniture logic and architectural sensibility, that absence mattered.

 Looking Beyond the Archive